 Do you want a say in what will happen to everything you own after you die?
 Do you want to prevent your family from fighting over your assets?
 If so, then you need an estate plan — no matter how much or how little you have.
 Estate planning can also determine who will make decisions about your health and finances if you become legally incapacitated while you’re alive.

 This estate planning basics overview will describe the importance of estate planning and the key components of a comprehensive estate plan.
-These include:

 - Beneficiary designations